Applies to: Sophos Home Premium and Free (Mac)

 (Click on the image to see it in full size)

-Scenario 4 - The Mac doesn't have available slots to load Sophos Home
+4 - Check if the Mac has run out of available slots to load Sophos Home

 In some cases, the Sophos Home KEXTS need to be manually enabled in order to allow them to load.
 To do so, follow these steps: